datamindedbe/kubernetes_academy_course/instructor-setup/gpgkey/README.md

 - `export GPG_TTY=$(tty)`
 - `gpg --batch --gen-key key-template-academy-users`
-- `gpg --output public-key-academy-users.gpg --export dockerkubernetesparticipant@dataminded.be`
+- `gpg --output public-key-academy-users.gpg --export kubernetesparticipant@dataminded.be`
 - when prompted for passphrase, use one you remember

 Decrypt the output password